-Microsoft gambles big on Hollywood-esque 'Starfield' video game
+Microsoft Gambles Big On Hollywood-Esque 'Starfield' Video Game

 And Microsoft has billions riding on its success.

-The ever-evolving game is the tech giant's bid to lock players into its Xbox subscription service after some eye-poppingly enormous investments in the gaming sector, which is worth $200 billion globally.
+The ever-evolving game is the tech giant's bid to lock players into its Xbox subscription service after some eye-poppingly enorminvestments in the gaming sector, which is worth $200 billion globally.

-A universe-spanning role-playing sci-fi game, "Starfield" is made by US studio Bethesda, which Microsoft bought as part of a $7.5 billion deal in 2020 to boost Xbox's appeal over Sony's PlayStation.
+A universe-spanning role-playing sci-fi game, "Starfield" is made bystudio Bethesda, which Microsoft bought as part of a $7.5 billion deal in 2020 to boost Xbox's appeal over Sony's PlayStation.

 Microsoft is currently trying to get a $75-billion purchase of another studio, Activision Blizzard -- the makers of "Call of Duty" -- past regulators wary of rapid concentration in the sector.